PierreChouteau/DeepLearningWithAudio/05_samplernn/training/azure_samplernn.md

 __Note__:
 - *your_name/samplernn-inputs_chunks* and  *your_name/mysamplernnmodel* should be replaced with your own folder names.
 - `--preset lstm-linear-skip` is the default choice with dlwa script.
 - By default, this command uses specific parameters.
-For example, the default sampling rate is specify as 16000Hz, so if you want to use another sampling rate, you will need to use [custom parameters](../../utilities/dlwa/README.md#custom-argument-extraargument).
+For example, the default `sample rate` is specify as `16000Hz`, so if you want to use another sampling rate, you will need to use [custom parameters](../../utilities/dlwa/README.md#custom-argument-extraargument).